CommandersAct/pods/TCIAB/README.md

 <pre><code>- (void) significantChangesInPrivacy;
 </code></pre>
 <p>This one is slightly different from the last one, it was created for IAB and will not be sent automatically.
 It is conditionned by the field "significantChanges" in the privacy.json so that it will only launch when you need it to.</p>
+<h2 id="generating-publisher-tc-in-consent-string">Generating publisher TC in consent String</h2>
+<p>By default, as some clients asked, the publisher TC part of the consent string is not generated.
+But you a simple boolean in TCPrivacy/TCMobilePrivacy which is named generatePublisherTC.</p>
 <h1 id="support-and-contacts">Support and contacts</h1>
 <p><img alt="alt tag" src="../res/ca_logo.png" /></p>
 <hr />